hwsel/HybridTEE/README.md

   3. The entire system starts with remote attestation and run the Darknet inference.
 Final inference can be seen on the OPTEE console.

+#### Run Darknet Baseline in the OPTEE Only
+  1. Copy the `darknet_baseline` folder into the `optee/optee_examples` directory

+  2. Copy all the folders in the `model_info` folder into the `optee/out-br/target/root/` directory.

+  3. Rebuild the optee system and generate the SD card image

+  4. After boot the OPTEE system with the current SD card image, run the `darknet_baseline`:

+    ```
+    darknet_baseline classifier predict cfg/imagenet1k.data cfg/darknet19.cfg darknet19.weights data/eagle.jpg
+    ```

+#### Partition Point: Using the Auxiliary DNN Model and SIFT Object Detection Methods